top of page

 The outside of the Rokach home

-Turn left when you come to Achva St. By way of contrast, look at the abandoned house at the corner of Achva St. and Neve Shalom (point A on the map at 21 Achva St.).
-This was the home of Rabbi Avraham Isaac Kook for 15 years before he moved to Jerusalem on being appointed Ashkenazi Chief Rabbi of Jerusalem.
+• Turn left when you come to Achva St. By way of contrast, look at the abandoned house at the corner of Achva St. and Neve Shalom (point A on the map at 21 Achva St.).
+This was the home of Rabbi Avraham Isaac Kook for 15 years before he moved to Jerusalem when appointed Ashkenazi Chief Rabbi of Jerusalem.

-Rav Kook was recruited for Jaffa as being a different, more modern type of rabbi than the predominantly East European rabbis present in Palestine.
-He already spoke Hebrew and was knowledgeable in aspects of the Enlightenment.
-However, he also came from Eastern Europe, was a graduate of the prestigious Volozyn Yeshiva, and was an expert in all aspects of halacha and kabbala.
+Rav Kook was recruited for the position of Rabbi of Jaffa as a different, more modern type of rabbi than the predominantly East European rabbis then living in Palestine.
+He spoke Hebrew, and was knowledgeable on current trends in Russian Jewry, such as the Enlightenment.
+He was a graduate of the prestigious Volozyn Yeshiva, and was an expert on all aspects of halacha and kabbala.
 He moved to Neve Tzedek in 1904.
-He had a yeshiva in his home and befriended the intellectuals of the neighborhood.
-He left Neve Tzedek in 1919 when he was appointed Ashkenazi Chief Rabbi of Jerusalem, and soon after this Ashkenazi Chief Rabbi of Israel.
+He formed a yeshiva in his home, He befriended the intellectuals of the neighborhood.
+He left Neve Tzedek in 1919 when appointed Ashkenazi Chief Rabbi of Jerusalem, and soon after this Ashkenazi Chief Rabbi of Israel.
 He also had a yeshiva in his home in Jerusalem, and this became the basis of the yeshiva Mercaz HaRav.
-Rav Kook is considered one of the great Jewish philosophers.
+This became the prototype for other religious Zionist yeshivot.
+Rav Kook is considered one of the great Jewish philosophers of the modern era.
 He was a messianist.
-One of his important contributions was to encourage religious Jews to become fully engaged with the state, although the haredim opposed this approach.
-The abandoned home you see is typical of the fate of many of the homes here from the 1950s, although many are now being restored.
+One of his important contributions was to encourage religious Jews to become fully engaged with the Zionist state.
+The Old Yishuv at that time very much opposed this approach.
+The abandoned home you see is typical of the fate of many of the homes here, although many are being restored.

 These homes were supposed to be alike to obviate any rivalry, hence their being known as the Twin Houses.
 In actuality they are not quite alike.
 One is slightly larger than the other, and they were therefore allocated by lottery.
 They were built in 1915 with material from the family’s workshop and were intended to incorporate traditional styles commensurate with the rest of the neighborhood — hence the arched windows, ornate balconies and decorative details, although blended with contemporary touches such as clean lines.